jsaintro/publicnotes/3dprinting/Extruder/Extruder Stepper Calibration.md

     G91
     G1 E100 F50
    ```
-   Note: G91 doesn't seem to work so just run G92 E0 to reset extruder to 0 if you want to redo
+   Note: If G91 doesn't seem to work so just run G92 E0 to reset extruder to 0 if you want to redo
 7. Measure filament mark (From same spot)
     Desired distance / measured distance * Current e steps = new e steps
     120mm(1st measurement) - 20mm(2nd measurement) = 100 (measured distance)